Interview Question: Demonstrating Leadership Skills – Answer Tips

 Answers using this method follow the below structure:

 B – Belief – What are your thoughts and feelings with regard to the subject matter?
-In relation to giving feedback, this would involve your personal philosophy on communication and how you believe constructive criticism can foster growth and improvement.
+Regarding leading a project, this might involve your belief in teamwork and effective communication as key to project success.

 T – Task – What was your role in the action?
 Most of the time it is best that you are taking an active rather than passive role in the encounter.
-Regarding giving feedback to a colleague, clarify your position in the scenario, emphasizing your responsibility to address the issue and guide your colleague.
+In relation to leading a project, this would involve outlining your specific responsibilities and leadership role within the project.

 A – Activity (or action) – What did you do?
-Detail the steps you took and why you took them.
-In answering the feedback question, elaborate on the specific actions you took to communicate your feedback, ensuring you highlight the rationale behind each step.
+Detail the steps you took and why you took them. – This should take up the bulk of your time answering the question.
+Here, you’d describe the actions you took to lead the project successfully, demonstrating your problem-solving, management, and leadership skills.

 Remember though that the B-STAR technique is descriptive not prescriptive.
 You do not need to follow this flow strictly, go with what is best for your answers and that will allow you to put your point across and show your experience the best.